Advertisement

 Brahman Hills, The Making of a World Class Garden

 Some books are meant to be read.
 Others are meant to be experienced.
 Brahman Hills – The Making of a World-Class Garden belongs firmly – and beautifully – to the latter.
-Delivered to us with a thoughtful tin of Brahman Hills’ signature coffee (the perfect pairing, we might add), this magnificent volume immediately reveals itself as more than just a book.
+This magnificent volume immediately reveals itself as more than just a book.
 It is an artwork, a love letter, and a legacy bound in hard cover.
+At first touch, it feels like a collector’s piece – and inside, it exceeds every expectation.

 A Visual Feast of Global-Calibre Gardens